Learn the Process for Developing Aura Components

 This step creates a new tab that displays a Lightning component, and adds it to the In Development app.

-- Make the tab visible only to your development user profile.
+- Make the tab visible only to your System Administrator profile.

-- Select Edit from the menu at the right of your In Development app.
+- In the dropdown menu to the right of your In Development app, select Edit.

-- In the Select Items panel, add the new tab to the app.
+- In the Navigation Items panel, add the My First Component tab to the Selected Items list.

 To add more tabs to your app, you only have to repeat this last process.

-Now you can view your component in Lightning Experience by clicking the App Launcher and selecting your In Development app.
+Now you can view your component in Lightning Experience.
+From the App Launcher, find and select the In Development app.
 Once your app is available, the My First Component tab is the first item in the app’s tab bar.
 Whenever you make changes to your component, reload Lightning Experience using your browser’s Reload command.